 Snowy days, heatwaves, heavy rainfall – we have all seen this before in previous Sims installments, and, of course, seasons will also return in the fifth generation.
 Wouldn’t it be a boring game without seasonal changes and weather conditions?
 We think so!

-This time around, summer, fall, winter, spring and weather conditions will have a bigger impact on your Sims’ daily lives than ever before.
+This time around, summer, fall, winter, spring and weather will have a bigger impact on your Sims’ daily lives than ever before.

 From beautiful weather circumstances to disasters and extreme weather